All About Balding for Dollars

-The idea behind Balding for Dollars is that people sign up to participate in a one day event where they would collect pledges from their surrounding community and in return they would shave or cut their hair to support kids diagnosed with cancer, or a blood disorder.
-It started off as a day event once a year and now you can see Balding for Dollars Events popping up all throughout British Columbia.
-High Schools, Elementary Schools, Universities, Societies, Clubs etc. have all joined the fight.
-Children as young as 4 years old are signing up to participate in our events through cutting their hair or hosting lemonade stands.
-An event for the whole family!
-It’s an incredible feeling for a child diagnosed with cancer to see their community standing beside them, fighting this battle with them.
+The idea behind Balding for Dollars is that people sign up to participate in a one day event where they would collect donations from their surrounding community and in return they would shave or cut their hair to support kids diagnosed with cancer, or a blood disorder.
+It started off as an annual single day event and now Balding for Dollars events are hosted all throughout the year all over British Columbia.
+Elementary, Secondary, & Post Secondary schools, societies, clubs, friends, businesses, mom-groups, families, and more have all joined the fight and hosted fundraisers.
+Children as young as 4 years old are signing up to participate in our events, cutting their hair, making bracelets, or hosting lemonade stands to fundraise.
+It’s truly an event for the whole family!
+It’s an incredible feeling for a child diagnosed with cancer to see their community standing beside them.

-Our mission is to support and significantly enhance the quality of life and care provided to Oncology/Hematology patients and their families at BC Children’s Hospital and other satellite Oncology Care Centres within B.C.
+Our mission is to support and significantly enhance the quality of life and care provided to Oncology/Hematology patients and their families at BC Children’s Hospital and other care centres within B.C.

 Where the Dollars are Spent

-At Balding for Dollars, we know we couldn’t do what we do without an amazing team behind it.
-We have one person on staff with us as well as a committee of stakeholders made up of amazing hospital staff members and volunteers.
-Every few months we meet together to discuss the programs and events happening with Balding for Dollars.
+At Balding for Dollars, we know we couldn’t do what we do without an amazing team behind us.
+We have one person on staff on a part-time basis as well as a committee of stakeholders made up of amazing hospital staff members and volunteers.
+Every few months we meet together to discuss the programs and events happening within Balding for Dollars.
 Whether they work on the front lines or behind the scenes, our team is committed in working to improve the quality of life for children diagnosed with a blood disorder or cancer and their families.

 Suzanne has been involved with Balding for Dollars in a very big way over the past years as a parent, volunteer, and past administrator.
 She is very excited to work side by side with the psychosocial team at BC Children’s and other regional hospitals to help support families with FUN and informative programming such as Teen and Family Adventures to improve the quality of life for our patients and their families.
 She is grateful to Balding for Dollars volunteers and very generous donors who have supported Balding for Dollars in the past and in the future years to come.